 The fourth industrial revolution or 4IR is bringing vast changes in the way the healthcare sector is required to provide healthcare services to the people/patients at large.
 Technology trends in healthcare are shifting from cutting edge to ubiquity more quickly today than in the past.
 Healthcare facilities, physicians, and insurance companies alike are working to foster an environment that puts the patient first while focusing on safety, efficiency, and cost saving.

 Technology Trends to watch in the healthcare industry – Summary

 The expansion of technologies is impacting the healthcare sector from robotic caregivers for geriatric patients to pills that alert patients or people when they forget to take their medications.
 Some technologies are more advanced than others but all have the power to advance healthcare both in the short term as well as the long term.
 The following five technology trends are going to disrupt the healthcare in 2020 as discussed here in below-

-The healthcare technology is picking up steam with Augmented Intelligence or AI driving the next wave of innovation.
-With physicians and nursing shortages and rapidly aging population is creating a demand for telehealth options and in-home technology.
-AI is playing a big role in helping radiologists to sift through patient scans than ever before.
-AI is rather playing a supporting role in healthcare delivery resulting in increased efficiencies in the workflow of physicians.
+The healthcare technology is picking up steam with Intelligence Augmentation or IA driving the next wave of innovation.
+With physicians and nursing shortages and rapidly aging population is creating a demand for Telehealth options and in-home technology.
+IA is playing a big role in helping radiologists to shift through patient scans than ever before.
+IA is rather playing a supporting role in healthcare delivery resulting in increased efficiencies in the workflow of physicians.